Beyond the Prompt: An Empirical Study of Cursor Rules: Characteristics of Cursor Rules

 Developers usually provide unique information about their own projects.
 We found that the proportion of duplicated lines is higher among LLM-specific instructions, which may indicate that such instructions are easier to generalize across different projects or that developers tend to reuse them because they represent a relatively new type of information.

 Figure~\ref{fig:duplication-language-distribution} shows the distribution of the average number of duplicated lines for each context type by programming language.
-We found that different programming languages tend to have different copying practices when writing cursor rules.
-For example, developers using programming languages for desktop and enterprise applications, such as C\#, which require high domain specificity and are less tolerant of errors, tend to replicate cursor rules from similar projects more frequently (M=61.14, SD=161.77).
-In contrast, developers using languages for frontend applications, such as TypeScript, often copy bits and pieces from various sources but also contribute a large amount of original content, resulting in the highest total number of duplicated lines (7,838 lines).
+We found that different programming languages exhibit different copying practices when writing cursor rules.
+For example, developers using programming languages for desktop and enterprise applications, such as C\#, which require high domain specificity, tend to replicate cursor rules from similar projects, showing the highest average number of duplicate lines in project-related code (M=61.14, SD=161.77).
+In contrast, developers using languages for frontend applications, such as JavaScript, often copy pieces from various sources, resulting in evenly distributed duplication across all context types.

-For individual repositories that are not complete duplicates of others, we found an average duplication rate of 16.30\% of lines, with the top 10 repositories having over 96\% of their lines duplicated.
-This suggests that some developers tend to extensively reuse existing cursor rules when writing their own, rather than creating everything from scratch.
+For individual repositories that are not complete duplicates of others, the average line duplication rate is 16.30\%, with the top 10 exceeding 96\%.
+This suggests that some developers extensively reuse existing cursor rules, adding additional context as needed.

 A manual investigation of duplicated lines revealed that developers reuse content from diverse sources.
 Some rules are directly copied from the documentation or cursor rules of dependencies used in the project for project-related context.
 For example, \texttt{mfts/papermark} copied \textit{``You MUST use \texttt{@trigger.dev/sdk/v3}''} from \texttt{triggerdotdev/trigger.dev}.
 Developers also reuse guidelines from repositories with similar setups or architectures; for instance, \texttt{github.com/sadmann7/shadcn-table} copies rules like \textit{``Prefer iteration and modularization over code duplication''} from other repositories in the same ecosystem.
 Additionally, some cursor rules are taken from community-maintained template repositories, such as \texttt{awesome-cursor-rules}, which provide standardized rule sets for common use cases.
 A small proportion of cursor rule files appear to be generated by LLMs, as indicated by meta-comments or conversational lines.
 For example, \textit{``Okay, I can help you summarize this pattern for creating a new Cursor rule, focusing on the TanStack Query integration and the preferred error handling strategy.''}